stanislavleonchik/library-manager/README.md

-# An example of library app using Python
+# Example of an application for managing a library using Python